iotaledger/iota-wiki/tutorials/pages/shimmerevm-hardhat.md

 Choose the JavaScript project and go through these steps to compile, test and deploy the sample contract.

 :::note Typescript
-If you're comfortable in typescript, feel free to select.
-There's not much difference for this project anyway.
+If you're comfortable with typescript, feel free to select it.
+There's not much difference for this project.
 However, some syntax might differ.
 :::

 Your hardhat project should look like something this: